-- 6. Outside storage shall be screened from view from public roads and neighboring properties. - 7.
-Where practical, service vehicle accesses and parking areas should be separated from customer parking and circulation. - 8.
-Duplex and multifamily structures shall be designed to orient to public or private roads and to provide pedestrian and vehicular connections to existing nearby amenities and neighborhoods.
-Each building shall be provided with direct pedestrian access from a road or drive fronting the building and from established parking areas. - 8.9.7.2.
+- 8. Duplex and multifamily structures shall be designed to orient to public or private roads and to provide pedestrian and vehicular connections to existing nearby amenities and neighborhoods.
+Each building shall be provided with direct pedestrian access from a road or drive fronting the building and from established parking areas. - 8.9.6.2.
 Services.
 Mixed-use developments shall at a minimum include garbage and recycling pickup, walkways and parking area lighting.
 In addition, the following performance standards shall be met: - 1.
-Adequate safe pedestrian walkways shall be established within the development. - 2.
-Street lighting shall be provided along walkways adjacent to and within the development.
-Lighting shall not create glare, and shall be downward facing and/or shielded and directed away from neighboring properties. - 3.
-Security lighting shall be provided in parking and designated outdoor recreation areas.
-Security lighting shall minimize glare, shall be downward facing and/or shielded, and shall be directed away from neighboring properties. - 4.
-Garbage, maintenance, and recycling facilities shall be screened. - 5.
-Pedestrian connections to adjacent development shall be provided, where practical, in public rights-of-way, or along designated trail corridors. - 8.9.7.3.
-Open Space and Recreation.
-Usable open space and recreation areas shall be required within duplex and multifamily residential developments consistent with the design standards in Chapter 7 and the following: - 1.
+Adequate safe pedestrian walkways shall be established within the development; - 2.
+Street lighting shall be provided along walkways adjacent to and within the development; - 3.
+Security lighting shall be provided in parking and designated outdoor recreation areas: - 4.
+Garbage, maintenance, and recycling facilities shall be screened; and - 5.
+Pedestrian connections to adjacent development shall be provided, in public rights-of-way, or along designated trail corridors. - 8.9.6.3.
+Play Space.
+Usable open space and recreation areas shall be required within duplex and multifamily residential developments, as follows: - 1.
 Duplex and multifamily residential projects comprised of five (5) or more dwelling units that are anticipated by their unit type and design to accommodate families shall provide a safe play space for children.
 Projects that are established solely for the occupancy of adults shall not be required to establish play spaces. - 2.
-The provision of usable open space, play spaces, and/or recreational spaces within duplex or multifamily developments of five (5) or more units may be phased concurrent with an approved phasing plan; provided, that each phase shall include usable open space and play spaces (if required) established in proportion to the size and impacts of each phase. - 8.9.7.4.
+The provision of usable open space, play spaces, and/or recreational spaces within duplex or multifamily developments of five (5) or more units may be phased concurrent with an approved phasing plan; provided, that each phase shall include usable open space and play spaces (if required) established in proportion to the size and impacts of each phase. - 8.9.6.4.
 Landscaping.
-Landscaping shall comply with Chapter 7.
-The use of existing native vegetation is preferred whenever possible, and may be used in lieu of or in combination with new plantings to demonstrate substantial consistency with the plant and screening standards in Chapter 7.
-Landscaping shall also demonstrate compliance with the following performance standards: - 1.
-Landscaped areas between public roads and parking shall be provided.

-- 2. Outside storage, including garbage, recycling and maintenance facilities, shall be screened from view from public roads and neighboring properties. - 8.9.7.5.
+Landscaping shall demonstrate compliance with the following performance standards: - 1.
+Landscaping areas between public roads and parking shall be provided; - 2.
+Outside storage areas shall be screened from view from public roads and neighboring properties. - 8.8.9.5.
 Off-road Parking.
-Parking shall comply with Chapter 7.
-The parking plan shall also demonstrate compliance with the following performance standards: - 1.
-Parking areas shall be located behind or under buildings where practicable; except that attached garages shall be allowed for duplexes. - 2.
-The number of access points from parking areas to public roads shall be minimized or shall be shared (where possible) within a development. - 3.
-Parking areas shall include landscaping, fencing and/or berming substantially equivalent to the standards in Chapter 7 when abutting existing single-family residences or residential zoning districts. - 4.
-Parking lighting shall not create off-site glare, and shall be downward facing and/or shielded and directed away from neighboring properties.
+Off-road parking shall comply with the following performance standards: - 1.
+The number of access points from parking areas to public roads shall be minimized or shall be shared (where possible) within a development. - 2.
+Parking areas shall include landscaping, fencing and/or berming when abutting residential zoning districts.